 As you’ve read above, tracking all the inquiries coming into your community is extremely important for your marketing team.
 But even so, it can be difficult to track inquiries without a plan.

-A great place to start is with establishing a clear, consistent plan of how a phone or email inquiry should be managed and what information should be gathered.
-A questionnaire with specific information will help each sales team member have an understanding of how they should handle the interaction and what information they’ll need to ask so that it can be followed up and tracked.
+A great place to start is with establishing a clear, consistent plan.
+This plan demonstrates how a phone or email inquiry should be managed and what information should be gathered.
+A questionnaire with specific information can help each sales team member know how to handle each interaction as well as what information to ask.

-Tracking inquiries in a CRM (Customer Relationship Management) platform provides your on-site team with a tool to maintain the database of inquiries, leads, and prospects.
-The CRM eliminates losing inquiry information stored with personal computers, notebooks, or maybe even sticky notes.
-This provides your team with a way to share, manage, and update all of your consumer information in a useful and efficient way.
+A CRM (Customer Relationship Management) platform is a useful tool in tracking inquiries.
+A CRM provides your on-site team with a tool to maintain the database of inquiries, leads, and prospects.
+This eliminates losing inquiry information stored with personal computers, notebooks, or maybe even sticky notes.
+This gives your team a way to share, manage, and update all of your consumer information in a useful and efficient way.

-When receiving dozens of calls a day, call tracking is another helpful way to know how your inquiries discovered your community or which tactic was the catalyst for reaching out.
+Your sales team likely receives dozens of calls each day.
+Call tracking is another helpful way to know how your inquiries discovered your community or which tactic was the catalyst for reaching out.
 This is a process of assigning specific phone numbers to your different marketing tactics, enabling you to track where an inquiry saw your community, whether a print ad, paid advertising, or the website, and review which tactic is generating the most inquiries and return on investment.